 We appreciate that the guidance given in this section is technically complex.
-If you do not have access to any of the sources of data referred to or are in need of further guidance please email our Access Coordinator with your requirements.
+If you do not have access to any of the sources of data referred to or are in need of further guidance please email Access Coordinator our with your requirements.